jtanderson2/fortinet-sdwan-cli/README.md

 ## Overview

-FortiManager is great (and recommended) for deploying and managing Fortinet SD-WAN, particularly for large environments.
+FortiManager is great (and recommended) for deploying and managing Fortinet SD-WAN.
 However, SD-WAN can be configured on the FortiGates via the GUI or CLI without any centralised management.
 This article describes configuring a small SD-WAN deployment using only the CLI.

-This is not a full explanation of Fortinet SD-WAN technology and features; please see the official documentation here. https://docs.fortinet.com/document/fortigate/7.4.6/administration-guide/19246/sd-wan
+This article is not a full explanation of Fortinet SD-WAN technology and features; please see the official documentation here. https://docs.fortinet.com/document/fortigate/7.4.6/administration-guide/19246/sd-wan

 ## Design Details